Chart Color Schemes

 Windradyne has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely affecting the region: Windradyne 1100 Subdivision, Bathurst Hospital Redevelopment, 56 Colville Street Residential Development, and Robin Hill Convenience Centre.
-The following details those most relevant.
+AreaSearch identified three projects likely affecting this region: Windradyne 1100 Subdivision, Bathurst Hospital Redevelopment, and 56 Colville Street Residential Development.
+Additionally, Robin Hill Convenience Centre was noted for its potential relevance.

 Professional plan users can use the search below to filter and access additional projects.